 Our publications include in-depth scientific and policy research, as well as newsletters, our Annual Reports and reports from conferences and events.

 Our youth wing, SYP UK, is also extremely active and publishes updates on news and events here

-Current projects include research on the ethics of armed robotic systems, the potential impact of emerging technologies on nuclear-armed submarines, continued work on future energy options and new work on arms control options relating to developments with hypersonic cruise missiles.
+Current projects include research on the ethics of armed robotic systems, the potential impact of emerging technologies on nuclear weapon systems, the climate-nuclear nexus and continued work on future energy options for the UK.

 Recent projects include the WMD Awareness public education campaign and efforts to establish a British Disarmament Institute.

 Our Executive Committee member, Sebastian Brixey-Williams, spoke about some of his recent research on marine drones to a meeting organised by three different All Party Parliamentary Groups.

 The presentation touched on some of his Pugwash-funded research on how trends in unmanned underwater vehicles might impact submarine-based nuclear weapons systems.…

 On 26th April 2019, British Pugwash co-hosted a public lecture at SOAS, titled:

 Our guest speaker was Dr Richard Guthrie, a member of British Pugwash Executive Committee and an expert on chemical and biological weapons.…

 On 15th March 2019, a conference was held at the German Federal Foreign Office titled ‘Capturing Technology.
 Rethinking Arms Control’.